-Melissa McCarthy Soars After 75-Lb Low Carb Diet Weight Loss, From New Movie To Super Bowl Ad [Video]
+Melissa McCarthy Soars From New Movie To Super Bowl Ad After 75-Lb Low Carb Diet Weight Loss [Video]

 In addition, Melissa credited her 75-pound weight loss to following a high-protein, low carb diet, according to Foods 4 Better Health.
 Her diet reportedly features vegetables, fruits that are high in fiber, healthy fats such as nuts, and protein ranging from eggs to turkey.

-In addition to three high protein, low carb meals a day, McCarthy reportedly snacks on foods such as fish and broccoli, and also drinks green tea to boost her metabolism.
+In addition to three high protein, low carb meals a day, McCarthy reportedly snacks on foods such as fish and broccoli, and she also drinks green tea to boost her metabolism.

 The actress will also be flaunting her weight loss in a new Super Bowl ad, and a teaser for Melissa’s 2017 Super Bowl ad was just released.